 - The job - being exposed to lead at work and carrying it home on clothes

 - Old toys and furniture - old paint that is peeling or cracking

 All areas that may contain lead paint must be identified before maintenance or other work is done, especially if the work produces heat, such as welding, brazing, etc.

 Lead based paint issues at the University are normally handled by the Facilities Department.
-They can be reached at 777-2591.
-The Safety and Environmental Health Office serves as an informational resource regarding lead based paint, and other lead hazards.
-If more information is needed, contact the Safety and Environmental Health Office at 777-3341.
+They can be reached at 701-777-2591.
+The Office of Safety serves as an informational resource regarding lead based paint, and other lead hazards.
+If more information is needed, contact the Office of Safety at 701-777-3341.